crusoecloud/terraform-provider-crusoe/readme.md

 ```

 Run `make install` to build a provider and install it into your go-path.
 Then, you should be able to run `terraform apply` with the provided examples.

+## Versioning

+A new version of the Crusoe Cloud Terraform provider is generated when there is a new merge request into the `release` branch in GitHub.
+This generates a new tag and triggers our `goreleaser` pipeline which will handle distributing the new Terraform version.

+Our `main` branch is primarily used for development.
+Once features are ready to be deployed, a Crusoe Cloud maintainer will merge the changes from `main` into `release` to deploy a new version.

+## Contributing

+We welcome (and have already had several!) open-source contributions to the Crusoe Cloud Terraform Provider.
+Here is the workflow for contributing to the Crusoe Cloud Terraform provider:
+1. Make a branch off `main` and open a pull request from your branch into `main`.
+2. A Crusoe Cloud maintainer will review the pull request and, once approved, merge it into the `main` branch.
+3. Once your pull request has been approved, make a separate pull request to add your changes to the changelog into the `main` branch.
+There will be an (Unreleased) version that you can add your changes to.
+4. To release your changes, you can make a separate pull request from the `main` branch into the `release` branch.
+Merges into the release branch trigger our `goreleaser` job which handles distributing a new version.
+5. Once the pull request has been approved and merged by a Crusoe Cloud maintainer, a new Terraform version will be released.
+6. A separate pull request will be made by a Crusoe Cloud maintainer to update the changelog with the date the newest version has been released.

+## Maintaining Changelog

+The Crusoe Cloud changelog follows [Hashicorp's best practices](https://developer.hashicorp.com/terraform/plugin/best-practices/versioning) for versioning and changelog specifications.